-- Students currently enrolled in undergraduate programs at institutions other than Brown who wish to pursue full-time study at Brown for one or two semesters should apply to be a Pre-Baccalaureate Visiting Student through the Office of College Admission.
+- Students currently enrolled in undergraduate programs at institutions other than Brown who wish to pursue full-time study at Brown for one or two semesters should apply through the Office of College Admission.

 - Students who have been out of high school for six years or more and have not yet completed their undergraduate degree, who wish to matriculate at Brown as undergraduate students, should contact the Office of College Admission about applying to the Resumed Undergraduate Education Program.

 - Post-baccalaureate students wishing to take a course for graduate credit should apply to be a Special Student through Brown’s Graduate School.

 - Postdoctoral Fellows in Biology and Medicine, including Teaching Fellows, MDs, and PhDs, should apply to be a Special Student through Brown’s Graduate School, and contact the Office of Graduate and Postdoctoral Studies in the Division of Biology and Medicine with any questions.